/ Wyoming Work Accident Lawyer

 Our firm investigates every angle to uncover these opportunities for additional compensation and will help you pursue every possible path toward recovery.

 One of the most common fears injured workers face is the possibility of retaliation after get hurt on the job.
-Whether it’s being reassigned, slashing pay, unfair treatment, or even getting fired, employer retaliation is not only morally wrong — it’s illegal under Ohio law.
-Still, that doesn’t stop some employers from discouraging claims into avoiding legal action.
+Whether it’s demotion, slashing pay, harassment, or even job loss, employer retaliation is not only unfair — it’s a violation of your rights under Ohio law.
+Yet, that doesn’t stop some employers from intimidating employees into avoiding legal action.

 At Boyadzhyan Law Firm, we take these issues seriously.
-If your employer has taken retaliatory action against you after reporting an injury, we will fight to protect your interests.
-You have the right to be treated fairly, and we’ll make sure your voice is heard.
+If your employer has taken any negative action against you after reporting an injury, we will fight to hold them accountable.
+You have the right to work safely, and we’ll make sure your voice is heard.

 Getting Hurt on a Construction Job in Wyoming

-Construction zones are some of the most high-risk workplaces in Wyoming.
-With large machinery, dangerous substances, and elevated workspaces, the risk of life-altering accidents is constant.
+Construction zones are some of the most hazardous workplaces in Wyoming.
+With powerful tools, hazardous materials, and work done at great heights, the risk of serious injury is ever-present.
 In fact, the Occupational Safety and Health Administration (OSHA) reports that 20% of worker deaths are reported in the construction industry.
-The leading causes — known as the “Fatal Four” — are slips and falls, impact from equipment, electrocution, and being crushed or trapped.
+The leading causes — known as the “Fatal Four” — are falls, impact from equipment, exposure to electrical hazards, and caught-in/between accidents.

 These injuries often involve multiple parties — including site managers, property owners, and third-party contractors — and require a seasoned legal team to sort through the liability.

-Understanding the Claims Process After a Job-Related Injury in Wyoming
+Navigating the Steps to File a Claim After a Workplace Injury in Wyoming

 Key steps include: